kartAI/kartAI/README.md

 ### Datagenerator config file

-In order to tell the data generator how to feed the ML-model with data, we have created config files that determines the shape of the inputs.
+In order to tell the data generator how to feed the ML-model with data, we have created config files under `config/ml_input_generator` that determines the shape of the inputs.
 We can choose between stacking all the inputs into one image with several channels, or we can keep each image as a separate input in a tuple.

 ```json